qflowsystems/docs.qflow.com/docs/performing-searches/index.md

 # Search Functionality Overview
 ---

-Q-Action provides robust search functionality that empowers users to find exactly what they are looking for in the system.
-Understanding Q-Action's search screens is a cornerstone to making the application work for you.
+QAction provides robust search functionality that empowers users to find exactly what they are looking for in the system.
+Understanding QAction's search screens is a cornerstone to making the application work for you.

 Each of the options in the left-hand menu takes you to a Search screen, all of which work in very similar ways.
 Even the Inbox is a Search screen with added features.
 More detailed information about how the Inbox is different from other Search screens can be found in the [Workflow & Tasks section](/docs/workflows-and-tasks/).